-Control Proposed Compliance Section 6.2 The modified proposal does not alter compliance Yes Earthworks with this part.
-Section 6.3 The modified development maintains the use of Yes Stormwater permeable surfaces, includes on site retention as Management an alternative supply and subject to existing conditions would not result in any significant runoff to adjoining properties or the environment.
-Section 6.8 The modified development does not alter Yes, subject Development in compliance with this part and subject to existing to condition areas subject to conditions. aircraft noise Section 6.21 It was determined in the base consent that the No Business and office consent authority was satisfied that the premises in Zones unspecified office premises will be utilised for E3 and E4 creative purposes by way of condition of consent.
-It is acknowledged the ability to comply with this provisions is eroded by the new floors which have minimal floor to ceiling height, limiting the ability to capture genuine tenancies to facilitate business or office premises that will be used for a creative purpose.
+Control Proposed Compliance Section 6.2 The modified proposal does not alter compliance with Yes Earthworks this part.
+Section 6.3 The modified development maintains the use of Yes Stormwater permeable surfaces, includes on site retention as an Management alternative supply and subject to existing conditions would not result in any significant runoff to adjoining properties or the environment.
+Section 6.8 The modified development does not alter compliance Yes, subject Development in areas with this part and subject to existing conditions. to condition subject to aircraft noise Section 6.21 It was determined in the base consent that the consent Yes Business and office authority was satisfied that the unspecified office premises in Zones E3 spaces will be utilised for creative purposes by way of and E4 condition of consent.
+The modified development does not alter compliance with this Section, and if the application were to be recommended for approval, the existing condition would remain.
+Section 6.22 Refer to discussion earlier in this report.
+No Dwellings and · residential flat buildings in Zone E3